avulaankith/avulaankith/README.md

 # Hi, I'm Ankith Reddy Avula 👋

-Currently pursuing a Masters in Computer Science at the University of Texas, Arlington, with a specialization in Artificial Intelligence, Machine Learning, and Big Data Technologies.
+I am a Masters grad in Computer Science at the University of Texas, Arlington, with a specialization in Artificial Intelligence, Machine Learning, and Big Data Technologies.
+Currently working as a Research Assistant at UTA.
 My academic and professional journey is dedicated to exploring the depths of Deep Learning, Django, Hadoop, and Spark to enhance my technical prowess.

 ## 🌐 Explore My Portfolio